 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 35% coinsurance for Medicare-covered MDPP services.
 Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and 0% - 20% coinsurance for Medicare Part B chemotherapy and radiation drugs.
+Covered drugs include: Drugs that usually aren't selfadministered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug 0% - 20% coinsurance for Medicare Part B chemotherapy and radiation drugs.
 Medicare Part B prescription drugs may be subject to a step therapy requirement.
 Prior Authorization may be required.
 0% - 20% coinsurance for other Medicare Part B drugs.
-Medicare Part B prescription drugs may be subject to a step therapy requirement.
-Prior Authorization may be required.
-You pay no more than \$35 for a one-month supply of covered insulin when used in an insulin pump.
 35% coinsurance for Medicare Part B chemotherapy and radiation drugs.
 Medicare Part B prescription drugs may be subject to a step therapy requirement.
 35% coinsurance for other Medicare Part B drugs.
-Medicare Part B prescription drugs may be subject to a step therapy requirement.
-You pay no more than \$35 for a one-month supply of covered insulin when used in an insulin pump.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Medicare Part B prescription drugs (continued) Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Certain Part B drugs may be subject to Part B step therapy.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Medicare Part B prescription drugs (continued) Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Certain Part B drugs may be subject to Part B step therapy.
 Examples of Part B drugs requiring step therapy include but are not limited to certain chemotherapy drugs, drugs used for supportive care during oncology treatment and anti- inflammatory drugs.
 A list of Part B drugs requiring step therapy can be found on our website (BSWHealthPlan.com/Medicare).
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.